dcarpintero/transformer101/README.md

 ``Scaled Dot-Product Attention`` | ``Multi-Head Attention`` | ``Absolute Positional Encodings`` | ``Learned Positional Encodings`` | ``Dropout`` | ``Layer Normalization`` | ``Residual Connection`` | ``Linear Layer`` | ``Position-Wise Feed-Forward Layer`` | ``GELU`` | ``Softmax`` | ``Encoder`` | ``Decorder`` | ``Transformer``

+*Note that this is just an in progress learning project - if you are looking for production grade implementations, refer to the [PyTorch Transformer Class](https://pytorch.org/docs/stable/generated/torch.nn.Transformer.html), and [OLMo](https://github.com/allenai/OLMo/), a fully open language model.*

 ### 1. Background

 Sequence modeling and transduction tasks, such as language modeling and machine translation, were typically addressed with RNNs and CNNs.
 However, these architectures are limited by: (i) ``long training times``, due to the sequential nature of RNNs, which constrains parallelization, and results in increased memory and computational demands as the text sequence grows; and (ii) ``difficulty in learning dependencies between distant positions``, where CNNs, although much less sequential than RNNs, require a number of steps to integrate information that is, in most cases, correlated (linearly for models like ConvS2S and logarithmically for ByteNet) with the distance between elements in the sequence.